sanacommerce/DeveloperPortal/DeveloperPortal/adk/productwizard.md

 ## Creating the content block

-Now we can setup the actual Add-On, considering you have done the basic setup for an add-on.
-We can begin by updating the class inheriting from `ContentBlockModel` to allow for two properties that will be passed to the component.
+The Add-On can now be created, considering you have done the basic setup for an add-on.
+We begin by updating the class inheriting from `ContentBlockModel` to allow for two properties that will be passed to the component.
 This is done in `Addons/ProductWizard/ProductWizard.cs`.

 ```cs
 using Sana.Extensions.ContentBlocks;